 When drivers are more aware of the risks, they’re more likely to account for those risks and get to their destination (and home) safe.
 You’re going to learn about Texas car accident statistics and what you should do if you’re involved in a car accident.

 Texas car accidents can cause serious injuries.
 Sadly, they can also cause fatal injuries.
-According to Texas Department of Transportation 2016 report, one person in Texas is killed in a car accident every 2 hours and 20 minutes.
+According to the Texas Department of Transportation 2016 report, one person in Texas is killed in a car accident every 2 hours and 20 minutes.
 When compared with 2015, Texas car accident fatalities rose more than 5% in Texas for 2016.

-One of the most common Texas car accidents that causes fatal injuries is when a single vehicle runs off the road.
+One of the most common Texas car accidents that cause fatal injuries is when a single-vehicle runs off the road.
 In 2016, that accounted for more than 1/3 of all car accidents.
 The second most common fatality in 2016 was DUI.
 Almost 1,000 people were killed as a result of drunk driving.
 Notably, most of these wrecks occurred between 2:00 am and 3:00 am.
 Over 800 people died in car accidents that occurred in an intersection.
 Almost 700 people died as a result of a head-on crash.

 If someone you love died as a result of a Texas car accident, you may be entitled to file a lawsuit against the involved parties.
 You may be entitled to receive financial compensation for the funeral expenses, wrongful death, medical bills, and loss of companionship.